mlswg/mls-protocol/auth48/QUESTIONS.md

 * I noticed a copy/paste error in the IANA considerations, where "where this credential is defined" was repeated in other registries.

+* Raphael noted that there was inconsistency over whether "ciphersuite" is one or two words.
+I have updated the document to use the two-word form, following the example of RFC 8446.
+Please check that all instances have been updated properly.
+Note that this changed the title of one of the IANA registries, from "MLS Ciphersuites" to "MLS Cipher Suites".

 * You seem to be deleting commas that do not preced independent clauses.
 In most cases cases, the sentence structure is sufficiently complex that these these commas improve clarity, so I have re-added them.